 Auschwitz: Voices from the Death Camp examines the largest death camp of the Holocaust.
-It the beginning of Oswiecim as a Polish military camp before Poland was invaded by the Germans in 1939 and explains the construction and organization of the largest concentration camp developed by the Nazi regime: Auschwitz I (the administrative center), Auschwitz II-Birkenau (the Death Camp with its multiple gas chambers and crematoria), and Auschwitz III (the affiliated slave labor camps).
+It discusses the beginning of Oświęcim as a Polish military camp before Poland was invaded by the Germans in 1939 and outlines the construction and organization of the camp as it expanded under the Nazi regime: Auschwitz I (the administrative center), Auschwitz II-Birkenau (the Death Camp with its multiple gas chambers and crematoria), and Auschwitz III (the affiliated slave labor camps).

 The book features ten true accounts from prisoners of the camp and Nazi perpetrators: